SB-167

 Plain Language

-Deployers (or their contracted third parties) must complete a comprehensive impact assessment for each automated decision system before deployment, at least annually thereafter, and within 90 days of any intentional and substantial modification.
-The assessment must cover system purpose and use cases, algorithmic discrimination risks and mitigation, accessibility impacts, labor law compliance risks, privacy intrusion risks, data categories, validity and reliability analysis, transparency measures, and post-deployment monitoring.
-If the assessment reveals a discrimination risk, the deployer may not deploy until less discriminatory alternatives are searched for and implemented.
-A single assessment may cover a comparable set of systems.
-Impact assessments completed for other regulatory requirements satisfy this obligation if reasonably similar in scope.
-All impact assessments and records must be retained throughout deployment and for at least three years after final deployment.
-Small deployers meeting all § 10-16-6 conditions are exempt from this requirement.
+Deployers must complete an impact assessment before deploying each automated decision system and repeat it at least annually and within 90 days of any intentional and substantial modification.
+The assessment must cover system purpose and benefits, algorithmic discrimination risk analysis with mitigation steps, accessibility limitations, labor law risks, privacy intrusion risks, data inputs and outputs, validity and reliability analysis against social science standards, transparency measures, and post-deployment monitoring.
+If the assessment reveals discrimination risk, deployment is blocked until less discriminatory alternatives are implemented.
+A single assessment may cover comparable systems.
+Assessments completed for other laws count if reasonably similar in scope.
+All assessments and associated records must be retained for at least three years after final deployment.

 Statutory Text